Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java SE 14

-In March 2020, Java SE 14 was released and brought up to four major enhancements:
+Java SE 14 was released in March 2020, bringing up to four major enhancements:

 Switch as standard

-The switch expression, which was introduced as a preview in Java 12 and was improved in version 13, has become a language standard.
+Introduced as a preview in Java 12 and enhanced in version 13, the switch expression has become a language standard.

 Code - Switch as a language standard in Java SE 14